Decidable equality for Empty

 Instances For

-Dependent recursion principle for Quot
+A dependent recursion principle for Quot

 Quot.lift

-, when the target type is aSubsingleton
+can be used whenever the target type is aSubsingleton

 Equations